 This US Foreign Policy Summer Program is taught by Professor of Practice and Director of the Leadership, Ethics and, Practice Initiative (LEAP), Christopher A. Kojm.
 The course examines the substance and process of U.S. foreign policy.
 It delves into the process of formulating and conducting U.S. foreign policy, the history that informs it, the political culture that sustains it, the ideas and interests that drive it, and the people and institutions responsible for it.

 In this course, students will:

-The format of the course is a six-week seminar, meeting virtually twice a week from 5:10 pm EST to 7 pm EST. The daily schedule will combine guest lectures by experts and lectures by the instructor, class discussions, a simulation, and conclude with a final paper.
+The format of the course is a two-week seminar.
+The daily schedule will combine guest lectures by experts and lectures by the instructor, class discussions, possible site visits, a simulation, and conclude with a final paper.

 View a recording of the U.S. Foreign Policy Summer Program Information Session with professors and program alums.

 This program is a two-week, three-credit course called “IAFF 6521: U.S. Foreign Policy in a Global Era”.
 Upon successful completion of the program, participants earn academic credit from The George Washington University and will be able to order official transcripts that reflect credit awarded for non-degree, visiting student status through this system.